Vishnuxx/skills-github-pages/_posts/2023-07-08-clean-code-tips.md

         i += 1
 ```

+Unlike Python , many other programming languages that uses curly brackets {} over indentation.
+So it is essential to maontain a proper format to your codebase

 ## 3. Modularity and DRY Principle

 Break down your code into modular and reusable components.
-Apply the DRY (Don't Repeat Yourself) principle by extracting common functionality into separate functions or classes.
-This promotes code reusability, reduces duplication, and enhances maintainability.
+Apply the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself) principle by extracting common functionality into separate functions or classes.
+This can ensure code reusability, reduces duplication, and enhances maintainability.

 ```
 # Bad Example